DeFiDruid/TeleBotTools/README.md

 * Create promotional material file and save it (support emoticon).
 * Run this code in your console: `python got.py` you need to enter your license code, then enter your phone number and telegram code verification number, enter promotional material filename, enter delay between sequnce (in seconds), and the last one enter max sequnce (loop) in times.
 * You can run this code on your server or VPS
-* Please join http://t.me/gemsoftroy for ordering license or get `Free trial license code` and contact bot creator (gemsoftroy at gmail.com)
+* Please join http://t.me/gemsoftroy for ordering license or get `Free trial license code` and contact bot creator (gemsoftroy at gmail dot com)
 # Features
 * Support telegram media format (gif, jpeg, mp4, png etc.)
 * Support various promotional materials (link or without link, no emoji or with emoji)